 This is such an important tip.
 As you have already found out, owning any sized business is one of the most difficult jobs in the world and every cent you make will be hard-won.
 In a survey carried out recently, many startups fail because the entrepreneur gives up too early, rather than fight through the challenges.
 That’s why discipline and dedication can become a big role in new businesses

-Many business owners can testify that starting a business can be a very lonely, thankless road to take and there are not enough hours in a day to complete every job.
+Many small businesses and small business owners can testify that starting a business can be a very lonely, thankless road to take and there are not enough hours in a day to complete every job.
 Without a great deal of passion for your goals, if you see your business as just a way to make a quick buck, then your job will be that much more impossible.

 Such feedback can be invaluable if you get it early so you can change things that can be changed.
 You must accept all the feedback, however, and some might not be positive so don’t take it personally.
 Just thank the person who told you what they think, no matter what they have said.